Ifycode-extension/password-strength-test-form/README.md

 # Password-strength-test-form
 Form tells if password is weak, just ok, or strong when input field value changes.
 Jquery.
+Javascript.

 Published at:
 https://ifycode.github.io/Password-strength-test-form/